AbdulAthil/Python-Projects/README.md

 # Python-Projects

-In here,I have done four projects using various concepts of python such as condition,function and OOPS.The projects are,
+In here,I have done four projects using various concepts of python such as conditions,loops,functions and OOPS.
+The projects are,

 ## Banking Management System
   * In this project,i have created a banking management system for a user to
-   <u>create an account </u> and
+   <b>create an account </b> and
-   <b><u>deposit and withdrew money from their account</u></b>
+   <b>deposit and withdrew money from their account</b> and
-   <b><u>check balance and get statement for their account</u></b>
+   <b>check balance and get statement for their account</b>.
+  * So,user can create an account by enter their basic details and they can genereate their secret pin number.
+  * Account won't be generated if the pin number and account holder name matches with previous users account details.
+  * Account number and Customer ID will be generated automatically.
-  * So,user can create an account by enter their basic details and they can deposit,withdrew and also check their account balance and get statement by using their secret pin number and their name.
+  * User can deposit,withdrew money from their account and user can also check their account balance and get statement by using their secret pin number and their name.

 ## Coffee Vendor Machine
-  * In this project,i have created a program for coffee vendor machine which produces three types of coffees such as
+  * In this project,i have created a program for coffee vendor machine which produces three types of coffees such as <b>Espresso</b> and <b>Latte</b> and <b>Cappuccino</b>
-  ### Espresso
-  ### Latte
-  ### Cappuccino.
   * User can get any of these three coffees from the machine if the machine has required water,milk and coffee and also if the user enters the required money to the machine to start the coffee making process.
   * We can turn off the machine if we enter correct employee id and the keyword.